 Unfortunately yes.
 85% of benefits are subject to taxes for individuals with more than $34,000 in annual earnings and couples with more than $44,000.
 Also, 13 states tax Social Security.

 Social Security Disability is for those who have enough working credits and a medical condition that prevents them for working for at least 12 months (or ends in death).
 A 20-year old worker has a 1 in 4 chance of becoming disabled by 66 (full retirement age).
 More information and how to apply here.

-Are You Looking For More Answers on Social Security?
+Are You Looking to Help Your Employees with Social Security?

 When to sign up, how much you'll get, and other benefits

-Clear road map to keep your future on track
+Clear road map to keep your employees' future on track

 Tools to answers your questions with insights you can act upon